ksandstr/pht/README.md

 exists also as a vehicle for exploring that, before lfht gets a proper refit, before it gets applied in the transactional memory thing.

-Further development, such as introduction of the common-bits and perfect-bit mechanisms from CCAN htable, should put pht on par wrt number of comparisons in the lookup benchmark and the total number of cycles in the mixed add/del benchmark, and at most a tad over twice as slow in the negative lookup benchmark; while retaining the add-side latency advantage.
+Further development, such as introduction of a smarter rehashing algorithm, should put pht farther ahead of CCAN htable in the add benchmark, while staying somewhat worse than parity on lookups and deletions.

   -- Kalle A. Sandström <ksandstr@iki.fi>